zzzprojects/learn-orm/tutorials/visual-studio-code/code-snippets.md

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/visual-studio-code/images/code-snippets-3.png">

-Select the language (by language identifier) for which the snippets should appear, here will see select `csharp (C#)`.
+Select the language (by language identifier) for which the snippets should appear, and you will see select `csharp (C#)`.
 You can also select the **New Global Snippets** file option if they should appear for all languages.
 VS Code manages the creation and refreshing of the underlying snippets file(s) for you.

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/visual-studio-code/images/code-snippets-4.png">

-Snippets files are written in JSON, support C-style comments, and can define an unlimited number of snippets.
+Snippets files are written in JSON, support C-style comments, and define an unlimited number of snippets.
 Snippets support most TextMate syntax for dynamic behavior, intelligently format whitespace based on the insertion context, and allow easy multiline editing.

-Let's add the following script which will add a code snippet for checking whether the specified file exists or not.
+Let's add the following script to add a code snippet for checking whether the specified file exists or not.

 ```csharp
 "File Exists": {